MicrosoftDocs/office-docs-powershell/exchange/docs-conceptual/connect-to-exchange-online-powershell.md

 ms.custom:
 ms.assetid:
 search.appverid: MET150
-description: "Learn how to use the Exchange Online PowerShell module to connect to Exchange Online PowerShell with modern authentication and/or multi-factor authentication (MFA)."
+description: "Learn how to use the Exchange Online PowerShell V2 module or V3 module to connect to Exchange Online PowerShell with modern authentication and/or multi-factor authentication (MFA)."
 ---

 # Connect to Exchange Online PowerShell